des4maisons/til/til.md

+* Troubleshooting problems of any kind:
+    1. Is solving this problem necessary?
+Look bigger picture.
+Is the bigger thing you're trying to solve the right approach?
+Are you picking the wrong battles?
+    1. Is this going to be yaks?
+Maybe there's a different problem you can solve.
+    1. How long have you been fighting this?
+Is it time to ask for help?
 * To configure the log level for GoCD, edit `/etc/go/log4j.properties`
 * `OH` in twitter speak means "overheard"
 * If you are debugging a network connection to a container, verify